idfy-io/docs/sign/sign-scenarios/simple-sign.md

 ### Optional - Include email / sms notifications

-We can handle the email / sms notifications regarding this document for you, [implementation guide is here](/sign/styling-and-notifications/notifications.md)
+We can handle the email / sms notifications regarding this document for you, [read more here](/sign/styling-and-notifications/notifications.md)